 Make sure the rifle that you are using has the appropriate rail for mounting a scout optic.
 Some rifles like Marlin 336’s and 1894 chambered in .45-70 are easy and cheap to outfit with the proper rail and mount combination, but you need to factor the cost of these modifications into your budget.

-If you have a rifle that uses a proprietary rail like a Ruger Mini 14, make sure you order one ahead of time, so your project is installed by having the right part.
+If you have a rifle that uses a proprietary rail like a Ruger Mini 14, make sure you order one ahead of time, so your project isn’t stalled by not having the right part.

 3.)
 Back Up Iron Sights

-Jeff Cooper’s original philosophy call for every scout rifle to have backup iron sights.
-This is a great idea if you will primarily be using your rifle in a self-defense role.
+Jeff Cooper’s original philosophy calls for every scout rifle to have backup iron sights.
+This is a great idea if you will primarily be using your rifle in a self-defence role.
 However, outfitting rifles with backup iron sights that don’t come from the factory can sometimes be expensive.

 Decide whether or not you really want backup iron sights or off for one of the Steyer, Springfield Armory, Savage, Marlin or Ruger rifles that include them from the factory.

 Avoid three-point slings, technology has moved on to bigger and better things.
-Hot on the market right now are bungee style single point slings that don’t get a wave shooting but absorb shock if you must move quickly with your rifle.
+Hot on the market right now are bungee style single point slings that don’t get in the way when shooting but absorb shock if you must move quickly with your rifle.
 Any way you slice it, just get a good one and use it!

 5.)
 Cheek Pad